Foreign Earned Income Exclusion or FEIE

 What Is Foreign Earned Income?

-Foreign earned income is income you receive for services performed in a foreign country during the period your tax home (the general area of your main place of business, employment, or post of duty where you are permanently or indefinitely engaged in working) is in a foreign country.
-It also qualifies as foreign earned income depending on whether you meet the bona fide residence test or physical presence test.
-How or where you are paid does not affect the income's source.
+Foreign earned income is income for services performed in a foreign country while your tax home is there.
+It qualifies based on meeting the bona fide residence test or physical presence test.
+Payment method does not affect income's source.

-• Previously excluded value of meals and lodging furnished for the employer's convenience
+• Previously excluded meals and lodging value

-• Pay you received as a U.S. Government employee
+• Pay as a U.S. Government employee

 • Recaptured, unallowable moving expenses